Voxelcubes-Studios/voxelcubes-tools-blender/README.md

 ## How to Download
 1. Click on the zip file(voxelcubes_tools_blender.zip)
-2. Click on the [Download] button to download the file.
+2. Click on the [Download] icon/button to download the file.

 ## Installation
 1. Navigate to [ Edit -> Preferences... in Blender.